-The School of Nursing provides a 176-hour, non-credit course culminating in eligibility to be listed as a Nurse Aide II by the North Carolina Board of Nursing.
-This training is open to persons currently listed as Nurse Aide I. The course provides theoretical and practical knowledge and training required for graduates to be competent Nurse Aide II practitioners.
+This 176-hour, non-credit course culminates in eligibility to be listed as a Nurse Aide II by the North Carolina Board of Nursing.
+This training is open to persons currently on the Nurse Aide I Registry in North Carolina.
+The course provides theoretical and practical knowledge and training required for graduates to be competent Nurse Aide II practitioners.
 Clinical experiences are provided in the acute care setting.
 Classes and labs are held at the college.
+Students in this non-credit program take NUR 002.

-The Nurse Aide II program is taught by registered nurses and exceeds the standards for listing on the North Carolina Nurse Aide II registry.
+The Nurse Aide II curriculum meets or exceeds the standards for listing on the North Carolina Nurse Aide II registry.
 This program provides additional skills to the Nurse Aide I including setting up and monitoring oxygen therapy, suctioning, tracheotomy care, sterile dressing changes, insertion of urinary catheters and other patient care skills.